Lee Gregory (footballer): Sheffield Wednesday

 On 5 August 2021, Gregory joined EFL League One side Sheffield Wednesday.
 He made his Wednesday debut coming off the bench against Doncaster Rovers on 14 August 2021 and a few days later against Fleetwood Town he scored his first goal for the club.
 Gregory won the EFL Player of the Month for April 2022.
 Following promotion back to the EFL Championship an option was taken in Gregory's contact for him to stay at the club.

 Return to Mansfield Town

 On 15 May 2024, Mansfield announced Gregory had returned on a one-year deal.
 He made his debut on 9 August 2024, netting his sides second goal in a 2–1 victory over Barnsley.
 He was offered a new contract at the end of the 2024–25 season.
 On 12 September 2025, Gregory announced his retirement from playing football.

+Coaching career

+Sheffield Wednesday

+In early 2026, Gregory returned to his former club Sheffield Wednesday to help at youth level, which in the summer was turned into a permanent addition to the academy staff as part of the U18 side.